freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/get-started-with-mongodb-atlas.md

 For the following challenges, you are going to use MongoDB to store data.
 To simplify the configuration, you'll use a service called MongoDB Atlas.

-<strong>Get Started with MongoDB Atlas</strong>

-MongoDB Atlas is a MongoDB Database-as-a-Service platform, which means that they configure and host the database for you.
-Then, your only responsibility will be to populate your database with what matters: data.

-In this tutorial, you will:

-- Create a MongoDB Atlas account
-- Create a new cluster
-- Create a new user for the database
-- Allow access from all IP addresses
-- Connect to your cluster

 <strong>Create a MongoDB Atlas account</strong>

 - <a href='https://account.mongodb.com/account/register' target='_blank' rel='no-follow'>Go here</a> to sign up for a new MongoDB Atlas account.